Anterior cruciate ligament: ACL injuries in women

 Risk differences between outcomes in men and women can be attributed to a combination of multiple factors, including anatomical, hormonal, genetic, positional, neuromuscular, and environmental factors.
 The size of the anterior cruciate ligament is often the most reported difference.
 Studies look at the length, cross-sectional area, and volume of ACLs.
 Researchers use cadavers, and in vivo placement to study these factors, and most studies confirm that women have smaller anterior cruciate ligaments.
 Other factors that could contribute to higher risks of ACL tears in women include patient weight and height, the size and depth of the intercondylar notch, the diameter of the ACL, the magnitude of the tibial slope, the volume of the tibial spines, the convexity of the lateral tibiofemoral articular surfaces, and the concavity of the medial tibial plateau.
 While anatomical factors are most talked about, extrinsic factors, including dynamic movement patterns, might be the most important risk factor when it comes to ACL injury.
-Environmental factors also play a big role.
-Extrinsic factors are controlled by the individual.
-These could be strength, conditioning, shoes, and motivation.